marijnh/blog/_posts/2020-05-14-collaborative-editing-cm.md

 But I guess you can see why this isn't a no-brainer either.
-Compared to OT, where your document representation can just be a minimal representation of the text inside it, these techniques requires an extra data structure to be stored _for every character in the document_.
+Compared to OT, where your document representation can just be a minimal representation of the text inside it, these techniques require an extra data structure to be stored _for every character in the document_.
 And with some of them, you don't get to delete those characters either.